Changissnz/goals/README.md

 upholding their personal belief in
 individualism, it would have to be
 determined under metrics such as those
 two previously mentioned.
-A person that
+A person
 may score low in some metrics of
 individualism but still exhibit other
 appearances, behavior, and actions